 Oak Hill Park in Annandale (4934 Tarheel Way) is 10.21 acres.
 A neighborhood park best accessed by bike or on foot, Oak Hill Park is named for Historic Oak Hill Mansion which is less than half a mile away.
 The park has multi-use trails for hiking, running, or biking.

 Olde Forge Park in Fairfax (4604 Twinbrook Road) is 7.53 acres situated in Little Run Estates.
-Multi-use trails are currently pending.
+Multi-use trails are currently pending as this is another one of the Lake Braddock Parks being improved.

 Piney Branch Stream Valley Park in Fairfax (Lee Highway And Piney Branch Road) is 184.24 acres of watershed area bounded by homes.
 Multi-use trails in the area do offer activities for hiking, biking, and running.